samogot/betterdiscord-plugins/v2/Quoter/README.md

 This is plugin which introduce deep integrated quoting functionality into discord.

+## Installation.
+IMPORTANT!
+Do not try to install `plugin.js` file from list above unless you reed instructions and know what to do.

+Likely you are using stable BetterDiscord version v1 (v0.2.81:**1.xxx**), so see [this instructions](../../v1#installation).
+You will need to download and install [`quoter.plugin.js`](https://betterdiscord.net/ghdl?url=https://github.com/samogot/betterdiscord-plugins/blob/master/v1/quoter.plugin.js) and [`1lib_discord_internals.plugin.js`](https://betterdiscord.net/ghdl?url=https://github.com/samogot/betterdiscord-plugins/blob/master/v1/1lib_discord_internals.plugin.js) files.
+If you are on windows - just run them.

+This plugin also supports alpha BetterDiscord version v2 for developers only.
+If you one of them, you do not need any instruction, but still there is [one](../README.md#installation).

+This plugin depends on [Lib Discord Internals](../1Lib%20Discord%20Internals) so install it too!

 ## Main features
 - Quoting messages using rich embeds
 - Quoting selected part of a message